 Comments and suggestions to HIVDB

 This database is maintained by Stanford University as a benefit to the research and education community.
 This website is provided on an "as is" basis only and without warranty or representation, whether express or implied, (including warranties of merchantability and fitness for a particular purpose) as to its accuracy or reliability.
-Stanford University and its trustees, officers and employees are neither responsible for nor accept any liability for any direct or indirect loss or damages arising from or connected to the use of this website.
+Stanford and Stanford Health Care, and their respective trustees, officers, employees, students, agents, faculty, representatives, and volunteers ("STANFORD INDEMNITEES") are neither responsible for nor accept any liability for any direct or indirect loss or damages arising from or connected to the use of this website.
 The information provided on this website is intended for research and educational purposes and is not intended to substitute for care by a licensed healthcare professional.

 II.
 Common FAQs